 The best part is that the base of the dough actually only requires 2 ingredients and doesn’t need any resting time.
-It’s the same dough recipe as featured in my Easy Homemade Bagels, with the addition of chocolate chips and a few extra ingredients.
+It’s the same dough recipe as featured in my Protein Bagels, with the addition of chocolate chips and a few extra ingredients.

 If you love bagels then you must check out my twist on this classic Easter treat with my Hot Cross Bagels, which are also so fun to make!

 - Wholemeal self-raising flour is my preferred flour however plain self-raising can also be used.

 - Greek yoghurt, I’ve used no fat plain greek yoghurt, full fat can be used or plant-based yoghurt to make a vegan version